mikerosiak/ML-War-Game-IMDb-Ingest/README.md

-# ML-War-Game-IMDb-Ingest
+# ML-War-Game-IMDb-Ingest-and-Report
-MarkLogic war-game for testing MLCP ingestion performance using IMDb movie data
+MarkLogic war-game for testing MLCP ingestion performance using IMDb movie data and reporting using CoRB

 Instructions for running war-game:
 1. Clone this repo to your local machine